 In order to graduate, students in the MALS and IDS Programs must complete the coursework specific to their programs (either 48 or 52 credit hours depending on capstone choice) with a minimum GPA of greater than 2.5, a midpoint and culminating point essay, the submission of an electronic portfolio of final and other projects from a minimum of six courses, and one of four capstone choices offered by the program.
-A full description of the requirements for the capstones, as well as further policies and procedures for both programs, are outlined in the documents found on the MALS and IDS Sharepoint site under Program Documents.
+A full description of the requirements for the capstones, as well as further policies and procedures for both programs, are outlined in the documents found on the MALS and IDS D2L site under Program Documents.
 Students in the program are expected to be familiar with these policies and procedures and to comply with them.

 Graduation with Distinction